AustinBH/The-Final-FM-frontend/README.md

 You will need two API keys to get this project working to see the [backend database](https://github.com/AustinBH/The-Final-FM-backend)

-TicketMaster: free
+*TicketMaster: free<br>
-Last FM: Free
+*Last FM: Free

-Once the git repository is forked and cloned, in the project directory, you can run:
+Once the git repository is forked and cloned, in the project directory, you can run:<br>
 **`npm install`**

 At this point you will want to make sure that the [backend API](https://github.com/AustinBH/The-Final-FM-backend) is also configured and running.

-Once the npm is installed run:
+Once the npm is installed run:<br>
 **`npm start`**

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+However, if you are running the backend API at the same time you will need to open [http://localhost:3001](http://localhost:3001) to view it in the browser, or specify a specific port for the json server to run on and the app to run on.<br>
+**They cannot run on the same port**

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.